Shaaali/identity-apps/docs/guides/connections/mfa/add-totp-login.md

 ## Enroll TOTP via MyAccount
-After the first time login, user will not be prompted with QR code in the login flow.
-In case, if the user wants to use another authenticator app for getting otp, user can configure it via My Account portal.
-The QR code via My Account is same the code prompted in the first time login flow.
+If the user wants to use another authenticator app for getting the OTP, the user can configure it via the My Account portal.
+The QR code that is generated via My Account is same the code prompted during first-time login.

 Note that, enrolling TOTP via MyAccount can be done only after first login attempt using totp authentication, and it is available only for <a :href="$withBase('/guides/users/manage-customers/')">customer</a> user accounts.
 ::: warning
- Enrolling TOTP via MyAccount can be done only for local users who are authenticated with Asgardeo.
- Even though federated users can login with TOTP MFA option, those users can't enroll for TOTP via My Account since  they can't access the My Account portal.
-This is a known limitation.
+ Even though federated users can log in with TOTP, note that currently Asgardeo doesn't allow customers who authenticated via an external IdP to enroll for TOTP via My Account.
 :::

 1. In the Asgardeo MyAccount, navigate to **Security > Multi-Factor Authentication**.